 Rhyming: - These are reminiscent of Cockney rhyming slang, although in that the rhyme is usually with some other unspoken word, which doesn't form part of the phrase; for example, trouble and strife - wife.
 There are a few exceptions to this guideline, for example, chevy chase - face.

-Ablaut: - This appears to be suggestive of a toing and froing motion, that is, indicating a thing that is this and then that; for example, ding-dong, see-saw, tick-tock, zig-zag.
+Ablaut: - These are phrases suggestive of a toing and froing motion, that is, indicating a thing that is this and then that; for example, ding-dong, see-saw, tick-tock, zig-zag.
 Almost all of these use the vowel 'i' in the first part of the reduplication and either 'a' or 'o' in the second part.
 Why?
 I don't know.